Nittaya Thai Curry logo_White

 The most popular varieties include green, red, and yellow curries.

-Green Thai curry, made with green chilies, is typically the spiciest, with a fragrant, herbaceous flavor.
+Green Thai curry, made with Bird’s Eye Chilies, is typically the spiciest, with a fragrant, herbaceous flavor.
 Red Thai curry, made with red chilies, has a rich, spicy, and slightly sweet taste.
 Yellow Thai curry is milder and creamier.
 It has turmeric and curry powder which give it a pretty golden glow and an earthy taste.

 Other varieties like Massaman and Panang curries blend local ingredients with influences from Persian and Malay cuisines.